 That's no real surprise.
 Research shows that about 70% of corporate change initiatives fall short.
 There are many reasons why this is so.
-But in my experience, one reason stands out: Often these were individuals who weren't fully on board to begin with.
+But in my experience, one reason stands out: Leaders failed to lead.
+Often these were individuals who weren't fully on board to begin with.
 But a surprising number of these initiatives stumbled mostly due to the failings of their own creators—CEOs, principals, and other top executives, in many cases.

 So how can leaders undermine their own initiatives?
 Here are some common mistakes that I've observed and how to avoid them:

+Failing to make the business case for the change.
 The typical A/E firm is populated by smart people who are independent thinkers and resist making changes just because management said so.
 Externally-driven changes are easiest to sell; management prerogative much less so.
 It's also important to try to personalize the benefits.
 "This is good for you," is far more persuasive than "this is good for the company."

+Being too prescriptive in what steps need to be taken.
 I often see leaders who are many years removed from doing technical work dictating how technical work should be done differently.
 It's generally bad form for leaders to hand down specific work process changes without seeking input from those who must implement them.
 Who's the expert here?
 You'll not only get more buy-in when people have a say in how to improve what they do, but you'll probably get better ideas as well.

+Being too uninvolved.
 The potential downside of having a strong team is the temptation to step back from actively leading the effort.
 Leadership by ideas and words is not nearly so powerful as leadership by example.
 If you want people to think that the change is important, you need to be personally involved in it.
 You may not be directly needed to lead many of the activities associated with the initiative (in fact, it's often better for others to take the lead), but your mere presence sends the message "this matters."